 - The existing gas boilers were inefficient – poor hydraulic design and controls meant heat was being vented continuously up the flue stacks

 - The Building Management System was outdated and some controls were no longer operational.

-- Maintenance costs were starting to escalate as the boilers approached the end of their service life
+- Maintenance costs for the existing gas boilers were starting to escalate as the boilers approached the end of their service life

 - Due to continual operation of the care facility, the installation timescale was very tight – minimal disruption to patients was an overriding requirement

 After careful consideration of the options available to St Luke’s Hospice, our consultant engineers specified the following solution to increase system efficiency and reduce costs:

 - Installation of 3 condensing gas boilers each of different output capacity.
 Boilers of different heat outputs provide heat output modulation of 21-465kW

 - Multiple boilers were installed to ensure redundancy and increase security of heat supply

 - An accumulator tank was installed to reduce boiler cycling – ultimately increasing boiler lifespan and reducing gas consumption

 - The pipework was re-configured to allow individual time and temperature control to each zone of the heating system – increasing comfort and only heating rooms as required